sanneduinkerx/Movie-Guessr/README.md

 - Get Popular
 - Get Upcoming

 I will be using the Get Top Rated methode.
 To see how the url and data can be used i used the application **Insomnia**.
 See [Data Model](#data-model), below.
 To see how the JSON file is displayed.
 The URL has an **endpoint**: *https://api.themoviedb.org/3/movie/top_rated*.
 You can also give a language, region and which page.
 To get images from the API i use the URL *https://image.tmdb.org/t/p/w500/{poster-path}*.
 The poster path is in the JSON file with every object, if it has a poster path.
+Also the api does have a backdrop photo which is a scene from the movie and doesnt provide a title in the image.
+This i could use if i go back to a simple game where there are no roles.

 <img width="1000" alt="Screenshot 2021-04-18 at 13 34 40" src="https://user-images.githubusercontent.com/60745348/115144222-cbf8be80-a04b-11eb-9dd2-c0efb5df3e6c.png">